Code-Institute-Submissions/STEPZ/README.md

 2. As Admin i want the ablity to edit product fields such as price and descriptions.
 3. As Admin i wan to be able to delet products completly from the store.

+## Design Choices

+The goals was to keep the design for this simple and clean.

+### Typography

+I kept the fonts simple and Used lato and Roboto.
+I used Roboto fonts for the project logo and then used lato for the rest of the fonts. it waas to keep with theme of keeping everthing nice and simple.

+### Colours

+I didn't want to many colour for my projects i wanted to keep to a total of three colours.
+Those colour were black, white and mint green.
+I wanted to green for my logo because it's nice a vibrant and makes the logo stand out whilst remaining simple.
+The black and white, black being the colour of the fonts and white colour of the webiste would balance would bring everthing together.